 Publicly owned clean energy firm to be based in Scotland, says Starmer

+Thousands of jobs could be created in Scotland with publicly owned clean energy firm, says Starmer

-Plans to establish the publicly owned company were first unveiled by Sir Keir Starmer at the Labour Party conference last year.
+Plans to establish publicly owned company first unveiled by Sir Keir Starmer at the Labour Party conference last year

 Thousands of jobs could be created in Scotland under a Labour proposal to create a publicly owned clean energy company and establish its headquarters north of the border, Sir Keir Starmer will say.